Lightning-AI/pytorch-lightning/docs/source-app/get_started/lightning_apps_intro.rst

 You now know enough to build pretty powerful cloud workflows.
 Here are some features available to super-charge your work.

+**Cloud and hardware agnostic:**

 .. collapse:: Use different cloud accelerators

-   Change the cloud machine easily using our shorthands or full AWS instance names:

    .. code:: python